calvinzhoufeng/backend-coding-test/Readme.md

 ### Pagination

+1. Please refer to PR #2 from branch loadtest

-Pagination sample code can be found in src/ride/reposiory.go in function Paginate
+2. Pagination sample code can be found in src/ride/reposiory.go in function Paginate

 ### Refactoring